sbs20/laboratory/linux/@start.md

 [Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/)

 # Packages
-This documentation refers interchangebly between the various linux package managers, `yum`, `apt-get` and `pacman` according to which system I was using at the time.
+This documentation refers interchangebly between the various linux package managers, `yum`, `apt-get` / `apt` and `pacman` according to which system I was using at the time.
 While bigger packages tend to have consistent names across distros this isn't always true... and certainly not for the smaller packages.
 Google will be your friend.

 # Sudo not found
 See [here for reference](https://www.cyberciti.biz/faq/debian-ubuntu-rhel-centos-linux-bash-sudo-command-not-found/)